Viki-coding/Dungarvan-Health-Clinic/README.md

 > ## MEET THE TEAM
 >
-Shows our healthcare workers, qualifications and spoken languages on nice feature cards which stack when viewing on mobile, making it look professional while give the user their first introduction to their doctor or health professional which will help to make them more comfortable at their first appointment.
+Shows our healthcare workers, qualifications and spoken languages on nice feature cards which stack when viewing on mobile, making it look professional while giving the user their first introduction to their doctor or health professional which will help to make them more comfortable at their first appointment.
 Navigation bar also displayed on top with easy access to the other pages.
 Footer bar remains the same with the location details and social media links.